Last updated on March 2nd, 2021 at 11:35 am

 You may need a wide snowboard.

-If your foot size is larger than a 10 in US men’s sizes, you might want to consider a wide snowboard.
+If your snowboard boots are larger than a size 10 in US men’s sizes, you might want to consider a wide snowboard.
 A wider snowboard will help you decrease toe or heel drag while carving down the mountain.
 If you have a larger foot size, pay attention to the snowboard’s waist width.
 A snowboard’s waist width is the width of the point where the snowboard is its most narrow.
 Usually waist width is measure in millimeters.

 You may be wondering why not get a wide snowboard anyway?
 Well, you could.
 The benefit to having a width that is right for you is because the more narrow the waist width, the quicker the snowboard can be rolled from edge to edge while carving.
 The end goal is to get a width that works for your size without going wider than you need for the style of snowboarding you like to do most often.